nvaccess/nvda/projectDocs/dev/remoteDebugging.md

    4. A notification should appear informing you that your tunnel is available.
       Take note of the tunnel's name.

-If you prefer, you can set up the tunnel [at the command line instead](https://code.visualstudio.com/docs/editor/command-line#_create-remote-tunnel).
+If you prefer, you can set up the tunnel [at the command line instead][CLI create tunnel].

 * `code tunnel` to create a session tunnel.
 * `code tunnel service install` to create a background service tunnel.